Gardening Advice

 We surely hope that your indoor garden will give you lots of happy moments and tasty dinners in the future.
 However, at one point you may decide to transfer those vegetables and herbs in your garden.
 Maybe you won’t have enough time to take care of them or you’ll run out of space.

 In either case, to make sure that they will continue their life in your outside garden, we recommend that you find a gardening expert.
-He will safely relocate all the plants in the right place where they will thrive for the years to come.
+He will safely relocate all the plants to the right place where they will thrive for the years to come.

 Need a gardener?